 The Private Certificate allows you to fly with passengers on-board to any public airport!
 Private students will learn how to operate an airplane, gain familiarity with the national airspace system, and develop safe habits and Aeronautical Decision Making (ADM) skills.

-After obtaining your Private Certificate, the Instrument Rating will allow you to fly through clouds and low visibility- something you will do often as a commercial pilot.
+After obtaining your Private Certificate, the Instrument Rating certificate will allow you to fly through clouds and low visibility- something you will do often as a commercial pilot.
 During instrument training, you will be flying with no visual reference to the outside, and will be navigating strictly off instruments.
 Students will develop excellent cockpit management skills, and master their ability to divide attention between instruments and on-board documents.

 The Commercial Certificate will qualify you to operate an airplane for compensation or hire.
 Through commercial training, you will develop a mastery of aeronautical knowledge and stick-and-rudder skills.
 Students will perfect their navigation and flight planning skills with a minimum of 35 hours of solo cross-country flight time under Part 141, or 50 hours under Part 61.